Wednesday, December 23, 2009

 The media response has been enormous.
 Lots of great reviews, from larger newspapers (Boston Globe, Washington Post), to more local ones (Tampa Tribune, Kansas City Star) to all types of blogs and websites (DVD Talk, Cinematical) and everything in between.
 Most of them quoted below, so won't bother re-quoting here.

-The Boston Globe even placed the movie high on it's list of 20 Best Zombie Movies of All Time (#6).
+The Boston Globe even placed the movie high on its list of 20 Best Zombie Movies of All Time (#6).

 Because it's October, many people are doing some sort of 31-day horror movie countdown till Halloween, and many of these lists include Deadgirl.
 Thanks to everyone who has made it part of the festivities.